rgilks/planeo/docs/ai_services.md

 - Its understanding of different entities in the scene (e.g., other spherical eyes vs. cubes).
 - Its communication style and decision-making process for actions.
 - Encouraging specific behaviors like looking at the interlocutor during chat.

-## Text-to-Speech (Google Cloud TTS)

-Details on Google Cloud Text-to-Speech integration can be found in the main [Text-to-Speech documentation](./text-to-speech.md).

 _(Further details on GenAI model versions, specific prompt iterations, and safety settings will be added as the system evolves.)_